Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 - **Docker**, which you can [install from here](https://docs.docker.com/install/)
 - **Node.js** and **npm**, which you can [install from here](https://nodejs.org/en/)
 - A second device in your network that is running either Android or Docker
-- `adb`, which can be installed according to [this guide](https://www.xda-developers.com/install-adb-windows-macos-linux/)
+- `adb` (if you’ll use Android devices), which can be installed according to [this guide](https://www.xda-developers.com/install-adb-windows-macos-linux/)

 ## Prepare